Hoppa till huvudinnehållet

 Om mig

-Jessika is a doctoral student at the Division of Nanobiotechnology at KTH Royal Institute of Technology, enrolled under the PhD Biotechnology programme with Herland Lab.
-She acquired her MSc degree in Nanotechnology from KTH, with a specialisation in nanoelectronics and bioMEMS, and her BSc degree in Biomedical Engineering from Bandung Institute of Technology (ITB, Indonesia), specialising in biomedical instrumentation and intelligent system.
+Jessika is a doctoral student at the Division of Nanobiotechnology at SciLifeLab, pursuing a PhD in Biotechnology with Herland Lab.
+She earned her MSc in Nanotechnology from KTH, specialising in nanoelectronics/bioMEMS, and her BSc in Biomedical Engineering from Bandung Institute of Technology (ITB, Indonesia), with a focus on biomedical instrumentation and intelligent system.
+Jessika embarked on her master's study under a full-ride scholarship from the Indonesian Ministry of Education and Culture.

 Current Projects